SajiR-dot/Phishing-classifier/README.md

 # Phising-classifier
-This is a Machine learning Project  to tackle phising
+This is a Machine learning Project  to tackle phishing